Peterhague/CI-_MS2_Minesweeper/README.md

 <p>The losing sequence consists of every square on the grid changing colour to either white, grey or black, randomly but in equal parts, one after another but
 in random order.
 The mined squares change their color property to red so their location can be seen.
-Finally the whole grid changes to black and every square has the 'skull' font awesome icon displayed, to clearly indicate the failure state!</p>
+Finally the whole grid changes to black and every square has the 'skull' font awesome icon displayed, to unambiguously indicate the failure state.</p>

 <p>The winning sequence works very similarly, but with bright colours and a joyful, 'laughing' emoji icon, again to clearly feed back to the player that
 they have 'won' the game.</p>